 I decided to use PowerShell for the sidecar but could really be any language the supports the NITRO API like Python.
-I find PowerShell the easiest to code with, most familar to Windows admins and got a chance to run it in a linux container for the first time. :)
+I find PowerShell the easiest to code with, most familiar to Windows admins and got a chance to run it in a Linux container for the first time. :)

 The sidecar image is actually built vs downloaded like the rest since it needs to contain my custom PowerShell script.
 In the docker-compose file you'll notice the build command with the location of the Dockerfile in the sidecar folder.